webix-hub/docs/data/api/refs/ui.treetable_props.md

 - api/link/ui.treetable_threestate_config.md - defines three-state checkboxes for the tree.
 Flase by default.
 - api/link/ui.treetable_tooltip_config.md - sets a popup message appearing on pointing a mouse cursor over the dedicated item.
 - api/link/ui.treetable_type_config.md - used for configuring presentation of items
-- api/link/ui.treetable_url_config.md - the URL which the component will use to load data after its initialization
+- api/link/ui.treetable_url_config.md - the URL the component will use to load data after its initialization
 - api/link/ui.treetable_width_config.md - sets the width of the component
 - api/link/ui.treetable_ycount_config.md - defines height of datatable in rows
 }}